 Whether I need a managed switch for my home network or not, I bought a Dell Powerconnect 2824 smart managed switch, and I got it for less than a Linksys.
 This is a great opportunity to learn wired networking at home, the way businesses do it.
 Sure, it’s overkill, but here’s why I think it’s a good idea.

 Do I need a smart managed switch at home?
 At this price, who cares?

-First things first: You can pick up a used Dell Powerconnect 2816 or its bigger brother the 2824 for around $40.
+First things first: You can pick up a used Dell Powerconnect 2816 or its bigger brother the 2824 for around $40, especially if you look early in the week.
+Here’s why.
 That’s about what an 8-port consumer-grade gigabit switch runs, if you buy one of the nice ones in a metal case.
 But these Dell switches are fully managed, with a Web interface and a command line so you can configure ports, set up VLANs, set up 802.1x port security, and do what real offices do.

 Many consumer-grade managed switches only let you set the port speed.

 Dell is a second-tier brand when it comes to enterprise networking, but other IT professionals who know networking better than I do say the commands are very Cisco-like.
 As much as I would love to say I have Cisco equipment running my home network, the Dell copst me a quarter as much as a comparable Cisco switch.
 If the Dell switch is half as good, it’s a bargain.

 Now, if you really need a managed switch at home, you’re probably not asking the question.
 If you don’t know, you probably don’t.
 But if you have any interest in networking, it’s awfully nice to have one.
 It might even help you land a better job at some point.
 More on that in a second.